sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ___
 ### **WaitProcessInstanceStatus**

-Wait process instance status update.
+Wait for the process instance status to update.
 Fail when timeout.

 - Parameters